 This task addresses needed improvements to the planning, performance, and assessment of analytical services supporting the TWRS Characterization Program.
 Key areas needing to be improved are the quality of analyses, analytical capacity improvements to support projected sampling, and development of new or improved analytical techniques.
-The "macro-measures" techniques being proposed for the safety screening analysis of each tank core sample should substantially increase laboratory throughput due to the greatly reduced number of analytical determinations that are anticipated, and the simplified data reporting required.
+The "macromeasures" techniques being proposed for the safety screening analysis of each tank core sample should substantially increase laboratory throughput due to the greatly reduced number of analytical determinations that are anticipated, and the simplified data reporting required.

 A commitment is made to develop offsite HLW laboratory capability by October, 1994.
 Specifically, two PAS-1 shipping casks are being procured with amended licenses that will permit some liquid content to be shipped.
-TWRS has selected two offsite laboratories and are proceeding to fund the labs so that they are ready to receive samples in FY 1994.
+TWRS has selected and is funding two offsite laboratories so that they are ready to receive samples in FY 1994 and FY 1995.